localstack/docs/content/en/user-guide/aws/kms/index.md

   - /aws/kms/
 ---

-Key Management Service (KMS) is mainly about
+Key Management Service (KMS) is mainly about:
 - Creation and management of cryptographic keys.
 - Use of these keys to encrypt / decrypt data or to sign messages and to verify signatures for signed ones.